bounswe/bounswe2022group5/deliverables/CMPE451_Customer_Presentation_Milestone_3/FM_Report_Group5.md

 -  **1.1.3.1.4** Users shall be able to search posts, articles and user profiles by the names of the doctors that contributed to them (We can search posts and articles of a doctor via using a doctor's name in the search bar.
 But search mechanism is not used for profile search.
-A user must click on the doctor's name after finding the doctor's content.)
+A user must click on the doctor's name after finding the doctor's content: One can see here: **1.1.3.1.6** Users shall be able to search among posts in the Forum with the titles, body, authors of the posts.)